Frequently asked questions.

 What kinds of textiles can be made with Infinna™?

-The fashion textile applications we’ve tried and tested are denim, single jersey, French terry, and lightweight wovens like shirting fabrics.
+The fashion textile applications we and our customers have tried and tested are denim, single jersey, French terry, and lightweight wovens like shirting fabrics.
 We love all these fabrics!
 And as our journey is only beginning, we’re confident even more textile types will follow.
-We’ve also tested Infinna™’s suitability for nonwoven applications (think wipes, diapers, soft hygiene products), and see lots of potential in this industry going forward.

 02Technology